Noah-Samawi/pp3-BattleshipsGame/README.md

 - Users who are looking for a game to pass time on during a break.
 - Older users who are looking for a logic challenge.

-### User Requirements and Expectations

 ### User Stories
-- To create a personal username.
-- To be able to return to the game with my username.
 - To have an immersive experience.
-- To have real-time feedback when playing the game.
 - To be able to play the game against a computer opponent.
 - To be told when the game has been won or lost.
 - To be able to easily replay the game if wanted.